Premraj01/JS_restaurant_app/ReadME.md

-This App is developed using pure JavaScript ,Html(For FrontEnd) and css(For Styling)
+This App is developed using Vanilla JavaScript ,Html(For FrontEnd) and css(For Styling)

 This is a restaurant application where people can see the menu and can buy the food-items from it the app will also generate the bill
 **Functionality**
 1. Options to select from menu-card
-2. Option of cart
+2. Option of cart to cart and delete from cart
-3. Bill
+3. Order Summery

 **NOTE:**
 _**Run data.html File from LOAD_DATA to Load dummy Data to localStorage**_